Skip to main content

 State Grant

-Approximately 25% of adults and 80% of adolescents around the world are physically inactive (sedentary).
-However, the use of VR technology in exercise has witnessed a surge in popularity in recent years in efforts to increase engagement and physical motivation among younger individuals.
-Virtual reality exercise may enhance participation in and commitment to exercise programs by reducing perceived physical strain.
-Therefore, this study aimed to compare 1) the physiological and biochemical salivary responses and 2) participants’ perceived exertion and exercise method satisfaction using virtual reality (VR) versus traditional resistance (TR) exercises.
+Project Overview: Approximately 25% of adults and 80% of adolescents worldwide are physically inactive (sedentary).
+The use of virtual reality (VR) technology in exercise has increased in recent years as a strategy to improve engagement and motivation among younger individuals.
+VR-based exercise may enhance participation and adherence to exercise programs by reducing perceived physical strain.
+This study compared (1) physiological and biochemical salivary responses and (2) participants' perceived exertion and satisfaction with exercise methods using virtual reality (VR) versus traditional resistance (TR) exercise.

 Funding Source: Texas Society for Advancement of Health